paulschoppel/Coderunner-C-Prototypes/README.md

 ## Introduction

 Programming exercises play a crucial role in computer science education, offering students practical opportunities to apply theoretical concepts.
-While the Moodle Coderunner plugin supports a wide range of question types, it does not natively accommodate Parsons Problems or Fill-the-Gaps tasks for the C programming language.
+While the Moodle Coderunner plugin supports a wide range of question types (including Prsons Problem and Fill-the-Gaps tasks fpr *Python*), it does not natively accommodate Parsons Problems or Fill-the-Gaps tasks for the *C programming language*.

 However, by developing and implementing custom prototypes, it is possible to integrate these exercise formats effectively.
-This repository provides two prototypes for Parsons Problems (Snippet and Function) and two prototypes for Fill-the-Gaps tasks (Snippet and Program), specifically tailored for use with Coderunner in C.
+This repository provides two prototypes for Parsons Problems and two prototypes for Fill-the-Gaps tasks, specifically tailored for use with Coderunner in C.

 ```mermaid
 flowchart TD